 Reservoir Operations and River Flow Impacts.
-The conflicts and inconsistencies in how federal reservoirs have been operated have historically impacted the instream uses, as previously discussed.
+The conflicts and inconsistencies in how federal reservoirs have been operated have historically impacted instream uses, as discussed above.
 These issues are compounded in West Point Lake, which the USACE has heavily utilized in attempting to balance the needs and authorized purposes of the federal reservoir projects.
-In the WCM, the USACE revises Action Zone divides in West Point Lake and Walter F. George.
-In West Point Lake, the zone divides in general moved upwards which means the higher elevation zones are smaller, while the lower elevation zones are larger.
+In the WCM, the USACE revised Action Zone divides in West Point Lake and Walter F. George.
+In West Point Lake, the zone divides generally moved upwards, which means the higher elevation zones are smaller while, the lower elevation zones are larger.
 Also, the zone divides in Walter F. George have been revised downwards in general, meaning a more active usage of Walter F. George.
 The net effect of these changes could result in better protection of storage in West Point Lake in comparison to operations under the RIOP.
 However, the top of the conservation pool rule curves in Lanier, West Point Lake, and Walter F. George are unchanged in the revised WCM.
-As noted above, the Council supports the State's comments on the draft WCM that requested incorporation into the WCM of flexible flood storage management practices for West Point Lake.17
+As noted above, the Council supports the State's comments on the draft WCM.
+The comments request that the USACE incorporate flexible flood storage management practices for West Point Lake in the WCM.

-The resource assessments were conducted following the operations and storage management described in the current Water Control Manual for the Federal reservoirs in the Chattahoochee River.
+The resource assessments were conducted following the operations and storage management described in the current WCM for the Federal reservoirs in the Chattahoochee River.
 For other reservoirs, the resource assessment incorporates data from reservoir owners if they provided storage and operational data to GAEPD for this purpose.
 Storage and operational data were not available for Georgia Power reservoirs in the region, and these reservoirs were modeled as run-of-river projects.